What is the background to the use of RPI and CPI in uplifting pension payments?

 The indexation rule provided that pensioners would have their pensions increased on April 1 each year.
 The revaluation rule operated so that the increase would be calculated upon the deferred member reaching the scheme’s normal retirement age, or the date of early retirement if this was earlier.

-- In respect of pensions in payment, members had an entitlement only to a specific rate of increase on and from April 1 in each year.
+- in respect of pensions in payment, members had an entitlement only to a specific rate of increase on and from 1 April in each year.
 Prior to that date each year, the member had an entitlement only to an increase by reference to an index which the trustees had the power to change.
-Once an index had been determined on April 1, it could not be changed for that year without it being a detrimental modification, and therefore being voidable under section 67 of the Pensions Act 1995 (section 67).
-However, it could be altered before the following April 1 without falling foul of the legislation; and
+Once an index had been determined on 1 April, it could not be changed for that year without it being a detrimental modification, and therefore being voidable under section 67 of the Pensions Act 1995 (section 67).
+However, it could be altered before the following 1 April without falling foul of the legislation; and

 In QinetiQ, it was argued that “Index” must mean only one index.

-Vos J rejected this approach and held that the definition of “Index” in QinetiQ could mean RPI for some periods or purposes and CPI for others.
-He noted that this was not only because the Law of Property Act 1925 provides that in all instruments the singular includes the plural, (that is, “Index” can also be read to be “Indices”) but also that he could justifiably read into the definition of “Index” the words “for particular periods or purposes”.
-An alternative conclusion, he reasoned, would make the scheme cumbersome, unworkable and inconsistent with business common sense.
+The Court rejected this approach and held that the definition of “Index” in QinetiQ could mean RPI for some periods or purposes and CPI for others.
+The Judge noted that this was not only because the law recognises that the singular includes the plural, (that is, “Index” can also be read to be “Indices”) but also that the words “for particular periods or purposes” could be read into the definition of “Index”.
+An alternative conclusion would make the scheme cumbersome, unworkable and inconsistent with business common sense.
 It could also, in many situations, act to the detriment of scheme members.